TomJKono/Turkey_MSC_miRNA/Workflow_Document/miRNA_Analysis_Workflow.md

 ```

 Specific comparisons were also performed within-genotype and between
-incubation tempteratures.
-These tests were perfomed with the same functions,
+incubation temperatures.
+These tests were performed with the same functions,
 but with a subset of the expression matrix that only included the samples being
 compared.